graudtV/Mipt-RTOS/README.md

 ## Library Overview
-Mipt-RTOS library consists of two main parts: directly library, which defines [Mipt-RTOS interface](#Mipt-RTOS-interface), and [rtosconfig](#rtosconfig) utility, which helps to use this interface.
-Follow the links to get more information about them
+Mipt-RTOS library consists of two main parts: directly library, which defines [Mipt-RTOS interface](#Mipt-RTOS-interface), and [rtosconfig](#rtosconfig) utility, which helps to configure RTOS library for your specific platform and purposes.
+Follow the links above to get more information about them

 ## Requirments
 1. Boost library